 Of course, dramatic play for infant children and toddlers is going to be different to what older children will engage in.

-Small kids have always been amused by puppet shows, particularly hand puppets and it’s something they can actually do themselves rather than simply watching an adult perform a puppet show.
-Homemade hand puppets are a great idea as the child becomes more personally involved and engaged with the puppet.
+Small kids have always been amused by puppet shows for kids, particularly hand puppets, and it’s something they can actually do themselves rather than simply watching an adult perform a puppet show.
+Homemade hand puppets are a great idea as the child becomes more personally involved and engaged with the puppet, improving their social and motor skills.
+The importance of puppets in early childhood cannot be overstated, as they help children express emotions and develop communication skills.
+The benefits of puppet play include enhancing language skills, encouraging empathy, and fostering confidence in young learners.

 Stuffed animals and dolls are also useful props for little ones to engage in dramatic play.